svoboda-jan/mozjpeg-ruby/README.md

 * Linux CentOS 6 - ruby 2.2.2
 * Windows XP - ruby 2.0.0p645

-Please report other systems that work, any problems or questions opening and issue on GitHub.
+Please report other systems that work, any problems or questions opening an issue on GitHub.

 ## Installation